ShaharBenIshay/Linear-Quanitization-Deep-Learning-Models/README.md

 So how does this "Linear Quantization" effect our memory usage and how does it effect the performance of our model ?

 To answer those questions i will use **"Quanto"**, a python library developed by **HuggingFace** to quantize any PyTorch model.
-I will show the answers regarding to an LLM model and a CLIP model (if you are not familiar with thos model that is fine, you can still understand the concept).
+I will show a glimse to the answers regarding to an CLIP model and an LLM model (if you are not familiar with thos model that is fine, you can still understand the concept).

+**note** - this comparison is just to have a glimse, there is a full performance comparison (with many models) done by HuggingFace

 ## **Model: "clip-vit-large-patch14" model by OpenAI**